sigmaSd/JsConf/README.md

 deno run -r https://deno.land/x/jsconf/jsconf.ts --config https://deno.land/x/jsconf/helix_config_example.ts
 ```

+## Can this be useful right now ?

+I use it to generate helix configuration local to a project, I have tsserver lsp and deno configurations

 ## TODO

 - [ ] Generate other formats then toml ? (lua ?)